Package 'dda'

 hsic

-A logical value indicating whether deparate HSIC tests should be returned when using summary, default is TRUE.
+A logical value indicating whether separate HSIC tests should be returned in summary output.
+Default is TRUE.

 hsic.diff

-A logical value indicating whether HSIC difference statistics should be returned when using summary, default is FALSE.
+A logical value indicating whether HSIC difference statistics should be returned in summary output.
+Default is FALSE.

 dcor

-A logical value indicating whether separate Distance Correlation (dCor) tests should be returned when using summary, default is TRUE.
+A logical value indicating whether separate Distance Correlation (dCor) tests should be returned in summary output.
+Default is TRUE.

 dcor.diff

-A logical value indicating whether dCor difference statistics should be returned when using summary, default is FALSE.
+A logical value indicating whether dCor difference statistics should be returned in summary output.
+Default is FALSE.

 mi.diff

-A logical value indicating whether Mutual Information (MI) difference statistics should be returned when using summary, default is FALSE.
+A logical value indicating whether Mutual Information (MI) difference statistics should be returned in summary output.
+Default is FALSE.

 Value

-A list of class cdda.indep containing the results of CDDA independence tests for pre-specified moderator values.
+A list of class cdda.indep containing the results of independence tests of Conditional Direction Dependence Analysis for pre-specified moderator values.

 References